 An early 20th century resort converted to a county park that now has 21st century yurts to stay in.
 You’re apt to see lots of people here, fishing and crabbing off the pier, or simply enjoying the 3,300 feet of public shoreline.
 The County Parks Department purchased and developed the site with Snohomish County’s first park bond issue.

-Location: This county park is on the east side of Port Susan across from Camano Island.
+Location: This county park is on the E side of Port Susan across from Camano Island.
 The site is at the northern boundary of the park, just after the parking and picnic tables.

 Hazards: Can get very windy

-Water: From March-October, closest water is near shelter #10, 25 yards west of the site.
-November-February, water is available in restrooms at the center of the park.
+Water: From March-Oct, closest water is near shelter #10, 25 yards W of the site.
+Nov-Feb, water is available in restrooms at the center of the park.

-Sanitation: From March-Oct., closest restroom is near shelter #10, 25 yards west of the site.
+Sanitation: From March-Oct., closest restroom is near shelter #10, 25 yards W of the site.
 The rest of the year it is available in the restroom in the center of the park.

 Fires: Use fire ring at site.
 Please do not burn driftwood.
 Wood is available for purchase in the main office.